Chapter 15.18

 4. Where base flood elevation data has not been provided or is not available from another authoritative source, it shall be generated for subdivision proposals and other proposed developments which contain at least fifty lots or five acres (whichever is less).

 E. Review of Building Permits.
 Where elevation data is not available either through the Flood Insurance Study or from another authoritative source (Section 15.18.140(B)), applications for building permits shall be reviewed to assure that proposed construction will be reasonably safe from flooding.
-The test of reasonableness is a local judgement and includes use of historical data, high watermarks, photographs of past flooding, etc., where available.
-Failure to elevate at least two feet above grade in these zones may result in higher insurance rates.
+The test of reasonableness is a local judgement and includes use of historical data, high water marks, photographs of past flooding, etc., where available.
+The minimum elevation in these areas will be at least two feet above grade.
 (Ord.
+2024-01, 5-14-24; Ord.
 1989-05 § 5.1)

 15.18.170 Specific standards.